 To avoid duplication, the Australian Therapeutic Goods Administration (the Australian equivalent of, for example, the Indian Central Drugs Standard Control Organization, the US FDA and Japan’s Pharmaceutical and Medical Safety Bureau) does not review materials relating to the proposed trial, and is simply notified of the clinical trial once the trial has received ethics and site approval.

 Generally, the approval process for a clinical trial in Australia takes between four and eight weeks.
 There are currently more than 200 HRECs across Australia.
-Many Australian univeristies and hospitals that carry out medical research have established their own HRECs.
+Many Australian universities and hospitals that carry out medical research have established their own HRECs.
 In addition, to streamline recruitment processes, participants in clinical trials in Australia can give written informed consent and there is no need for this consent process to be audio visually recorded.

 3. Government investment and support

 The Australian Government is currently conducting a number of significant projects to identify and address barriers to conducting clinical trials in Australia and boost patient recruitment.
-For example, the Australian Government has recently introduced a new legislative scheme to allow for accelerated public access to new medicines in Australia prior to the completion of a clinical trial’s collection of data, where the medicine is likely to provide a substantial benefit for Australian consumers.
+For example, the Australian Government has introduced a legislative scheme to allow for accelerated public access to new medicines in Australia prior to the completion of a clinical trial’s collection of data, where the medicine is likely to provide a substantial benefit for Australian consumers.

 In addition, the Australian Government has established a Research and Development (R&D) Tax Incentive Program which provides companies (including some foreign companies with a permanent establishment in Australia) with a tax offset in respect of expenditure previously incurred on eligible ‘R&D activities’ (including certain clinical trial activities) carried out in Australia.
 The program has two core components: